IMYdev/YMIcore/README.md

 - Search for and fetch music tracks from platforms like Deezer, Spotify, and YouTube Music.
 - Grab media content from Instagram, TikTok, and YouTube links.
 - Provide NSFW content for users who want it.
+- Ability to add spoilers to media and text.
+- Block sticker sets that are unwanted in the group chat.

 ---